dsafa/CSDeskBand/README.md

 ...
 ```

+Now you are ready to start working on it like a normal user control.

+**Check the [Wiki](https://github.com/dsafa/CSDeskBand/wiki) for more details.**
+**Patch notes will be in the [release](https://github.com/dsafa/CSDeskBand/releases) page**

-#### Deskband Installation
+### Deskband Installation
 You need to start an elevated command prompt and be able to use `regasm.exe`
 An easy way to do this is use the Developer Command Prompt for Visual Studio.
-Make sure that you use the correct version of regasm that matches your platform.
+Make sure that you use the correct version of regasm that matches your platform (x86/x64).
 ```
 cd Sample.Win\bin\Debug